 The brightness from the Natural X-Gloss Collection

 Another collection by Dekton with a marked vintage style is the Natural X-Gloss Collection.
 Inspired by white and beige natural stone, with a very shiny finish, it is the perfect choice for the vintage décor of your home.
 Our selection is those pieces with veins such as Natural 18, which has a soft grey veining, or Fiord, a much bolder range with a creamy onyx veining.

 Cosentino offers you many options to achieve a vintage décor in your living room, kitchen or bathroom, from cladding to worktops, washbasins to shower trays:

 - Opt for white and cream materials in light shades, but with character.
 Choose the Silestone and Dekton options that include grey or creamy veins.
 You will get a beautiful white canvas for your vintage decoration.

 - For furniture, use antique items with a certain history and combine them with other more modern ones.
 The success of the vintage style is to ‘know how to mix’ so that the result is not overpowering.

-- As secondary tones, choose light blue, aquamarine, rose-pink, peach, or any pastel shade that brings elegance and classicism to your space.
-You can also use these colors for fabrics, paint, or wallpaper.
+- As secondary tones, choose light blue, aquamarine, rose-pink, peach or any pastel shade that brings elegance and classicism to your space.
+You can also use these colours for fabrics, paint or wallpaper.